 If you must add what the new character was thinking during a scene, do that in a meditative way in a new scene.

-6. Don’t switch back and forth in a writing session.
+6. Don’t switch between multiple perspectives in a writing session.

 You need to get personal with each character and it’s hard to get that deep with one and switch to another immediately.
 You’ll lose their voice and motivations and you’ll lose your mind trying to keep it all straight.